-Textbook: Read the following information carefully before you decide which textbook to buy.
-Consult your instructor if you have any questions.
-Required: Chemistry.
+Textbook: xtbook:Read the following information carefully before you decide where textbook to buy.
+Consult your instructor if you have any quest Required: Chemistry.
 Published by OpenStax.
 The instructor will only refer to this book in lectures.
 You can get a PDF file of this textbook free from openstax.org/subjects.
 Note: There are two chemistry books.
 The orange one is used in this course.
 (The green one is called "Chemistry: Atoms First" which is not the book required.)
 (Optional) If you want a hard copy of this textbook, follow the link on openstax.org website.
 It costs \$55 on Amazon.
 Recommended: The following book covers all topics of this course (Chem 105, General Chemistry I).
 If you choose to use this text the course schedule does list the appropriate readings for each topic.
-This text is the required textbook of General Chemistry II (Chem 106) in Spring 18.
+This text is the required textbook of General Chemistry II (Chem 106) in Spring 19.
 General Chemistry: The Essential Concepts Chang and Goldsby, 7 th Edition, McGraw-Hill, © 2014.
 (The current edition is 7 th edition.
 We do not know if or how soon a newer edition will come out.)
 Course Manual: Available from the bookstore.
 This contains a copy of this syllabus and laboratory handouts.
 Lab notebook: It must be bound and have duplicate pages (carbonless copying).
 It may NOT be spiral bound.
 It can be used both for Chem 105 and Chem 106.
-Online Homework: Section A link: CHEM 105 - Fall17 - GUTOW www.saplinglearning.com/ibiscms/course/view.php?id=69531 Section B link: CHEM 105 - Fall17 - TANG www.saplinglearning.com/ibiscms/course/view.php?id=69518 You need to buy the access to Sapling Learning.
-The access costs \$40.00 and has a grace period of 14 days from the first day of class.
+Online Homework: You need to buy the access to ALEKS.
+The access costs \$60.00 and has a grace period of 14 days from the first day of use.
 Once you have registered and enrolled, you can log in at any time to complete or review your homework assignments.
-During sign-up or throughout the term, if you have any technical problems or grading issues, send an email to support@saplinglearning.com explaining the issue.
-The Sapling Learning support team is almost always faster and better able to resolve issues than your instructor.
-There are two types of homework.
-Practice Homework Each practice homework assignment is due before the lecture.
-You will earn 2 points on each assignment as long as you finish it.
-You can earn a maximum of 25 points throughout the semester.
-The practice homework helps you to prepare for the lecture. • Timed Homework Questions in the timed homework are similar to those in the practice homework.
-You can earn as many as 10 points each assignment.
-The questions and time limit will be chosen to provide realistic practice for exams.
+During sign-up or throughout the term, if you have any technical problems or automatic scoring issues, open the Help page and click the Contact Support quick link to start live chat or send an email.
+You can also call (800)258-2374.
+The ALEKS support team is almost always faster and better able to resolve issues than your instructor.
 Goggles: Indirect vented safety goggles (must bear the number Z87.1) are required.
 State law requires that goggles be worn at all times during the lab.
 They are available at the bookstore, at the Chemistry stockroom, and from the UW Oshkosh Chemistry Club.
 No goggles?
 No lab!

 Calculator: Any make with scientific notation, powers, roots, and logarithms.
 A graphing calculator is not necessary.
 You should bring it with you to all lectures & exams.
 You may wish to buy a very inexpensive calculator to take to lab with you.
 Cell phones and other internet-enabled devices will not be allowed as calculators on tests and quizzes.
-You are not permitted to program any information into your calculator for an exam.
+You are not permitted to program any information into your calculator for an exam .
 Clicker: You must purchase a Turning Technologies clicker from the University bookstore or buy one used from another student and pay to register it for the course.